 |It is not possible to process logic, based on similar messages or events.||Kafka lets us process logic, based on similar events.|

-Learn more about Basic Types in Scala through our blog on Scala types and it’s usage.
+Learn more about Basic Types in Scala through our blog on Scala types and their usage.

 Kafka is usually integrated with Apache Storm, Apache HBase, and Apache Spark in order to process real-time streaming data.
 It is capable of delivering massive message streams to the Hadoop cluster regardless of the industry or use case.
 Its process flow can be better understood if we take a close look into its ecosystem.